windmills and forest

 11 Subject to regulatory requirements; customers may continue to opt in to paper-based communications, according to their preferences.

-12 Cover-More, Farmers Group, Inc. and its subsidiaries, joint ventures and third party vendors are out of scope of this commitment.
+12 Cover-More, Farmers Group, Inc. and its subsidiaries, our joint ventures with Banco Sabadell and Banco Santander, smaller businesses like Real Garant and Orion, third party vendors as well as our new acquisitions Zurich Kotak and Travel Guard are out of scope of this commitment.

-14 DEFRA emissions factors for air travel have not been updated to reflect the 2023 revision considering DEFRA’s application of 2021 load factors in their most recent calculations.
-This would have inflated air emissions by an estimated 20 percent and would not reflect an accurate view of Zurich’s travel activity.
+14 DEFRA emissions factors for air travel are held flat to the 2022 factor set given subsequent updates incorporated load factors which were impacted by the pandemic.
+This would have inflated air emissions by an estimated 20 percent and would not reflect an accurate view of our travel activity.